SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 # Fulfillment Tracking Apps for SAP Logistics Business Network, Global Track and Trace Option

+## What's New in the 2111 Release

+1. Retrieve the location types of the freight orders, freight bookings, freight units and actual events from location master data in SAP S/4HANA instead of hard coding them as “LogisticLocation”.
+2. Remove the inboundDeliveryTPs table from the LE-TRA inbound shipment.
+3. Send the inbound delivery number to the shipper reference document table of the LE-TRA inbound shipment.
+4. For the events "Putaway" and "Goods Receipt" of an inbound delivery,  the extraction mode of their quantity is changed from "Delta" to "Full".

 ## What's New in the 2109 Release

 1. "Reference Document No." field is added into the "InboundDeliveryItem" tracked process.